muxup/muxup-site/pages/arch-linux-on-remote-server-setup-runbook.md

   to replace them.
 * For simplicity I use UEFI boot and EFI stub.
 If you have problems with efibootmgr, you might want to use systemd-boot instead.
+* Generation of fallback initramfs is disabled, as Hetzner's rescue system is the first port of call for any issues anyway and the fallback image has grown quite large over time.
 * Disclaimer: As is hopefully obvious, the below instructions will overwrite anything on the hard drive of the system you're running them on.